Why I Left Dropbox for Reddit

 I accepted my Reddit offer on my ten-year cake day.
 That wasn't planned, but it felt right.

 I've been a Reddit lurker since 2011.
 It's the first app I open in the morning and the last thing I scroll through before sleep.
 I've never been a heavy poster.
 Mostly reading, occasionally commenting, spending way too much time in niche subreddits that I won't name here because they'd reveal exactly how boring my hobbies are.
-But Reddit has been a daily constant in my life for a decade, which is more than I can say about most things.
+But Reddit has been a daily constant for a decade, which is more than I can say about most things.

 The Culture